Best For

 Pressure Relief Test

-The Dreamcloud has a good level of pressure relief.
-During our tests, I felt some pressure build-up.
-The mattress is equipped with 5.5″ of comfort material.
+The DreamCloud Hybrid has a good level of pressure relief.
+During our tests, I felt no significant pressure points on my body.

 Comfort Layer

-The Dreamcloud has 1.37″ more comfort material than the average comfort layer thickness of 4.13″, based on all of our tests to date.
+The mattress is comfortable, and yet, it’s clear there is room for improvement.
+The mattress is equipped with 3.5″ of comfort material, which is 0.63″ less comfort material than the average comfort layer thickness of 4.13″, based on all of our tests to date.

 Off-Gassing Test